three-phase plugs and sockets

 absence of a neutral pole indicates that they could be used only when a

-balanced load between the three live poles was assured, for example to
+balanced load between the three line poles was assured, for example to

 power a three-phase electric motor.
-Socket nos.
-1 and 2 have a
+Socket has a

 |2, 4, 6||Three-phase,